ganeshdatta23/aero-sense-backend/README.md

 # ✈️ AeroSense

 ### Real-Time Flight & Weather Disruption Analytics Platform

-AeroSense is a production-style end-to-end data engineering and full-stack analytics project that ingests live flight and weather data, processes it through a modern ELT pipeline, and visualizes disruption metrics in an interactive dashboard.
+AeroSense is a production-style, end-to-end data engineering and full-stack analytics project that ingests live flight and weather data, processes it through a modern ELT pipeline, and visualizes disruption metrics in an interactive dashboard.

 This project demonstrates real-world system design by combining data engineering, backend APIs, cloud architecture, and modern frontend analytics.